jshafto/app_academy_notes/w5_learning_objectives.md

 ### Explain the difference between a dependency and a development dependency.
 - a dependency is a package that is needed to successfully run the project in production
 - a development dependency is necessary for doing development work on the project (tools for testing and building the application)
+    - run `npm install --save-dev` to save as a development dependency
 ### Given an existing GitHub repository, clone the repo and use npm to install it's dependencies.
+- run `npm install` in the repository after cloning it to your computer
 ### Use `npm uninstall` to remove a dependency.
 - `npm uninstall <package-name>`
 - this will remove the package and all of its dependencies from the node_modules folder